mpostol/TP/ExDataManagement/GraphicalData/README.MVVM.md

 ## 2. GUI Selected Patterns

 ### 2.1.
 Window and Pop-up Window

+It is not difficult to imagine a scenario in which, when performing a certain operation, we need additional details from the user, for example, a file name.
+Obtaining this information requires additional at-hock communication with the user, which means engaging the topmost layer and displaying a pop-up window.
+This event must be handled by the layer underneath.
+It may be recognized as a confusion that it should be constructed so it is not aware of the existence of the upper layer, because it is above it.
+In scenarios like this, we will look for help in the Dependency Injection programming pattern.
+Those who have already heard something about this pattern may feel anxious that it is not another point in the discussion, but an introduction to a completely new topic.
+The concerns are justified, because many publications have already been written on this topic, and many frameworks and derivative terms have been created.
+An example is Inversion of Control.
+Without getting into academic disputes and deciding whether these publications and solutions concern dependency injection itself or the automation of dependency injection rather, we will try to solve the problem and separate the layers to avoid cyclical references between them, i.e. recursion in the architecture.

  Let's start a Discussion about a graphical user interface implementation by determining how we can bring the content of a program user interface to "make it alive".
 The phrase "make it alive" is a colloquialism that means **dynamically modifying graphics on the compute screen features**, editing data through it, and responding to user commands.
 The basic element to compose a Graphical User Interface, we already know, is a Window.
 An example is shown in the figure below.
 The primary element (Window ) is created during the bootstrapping by an executing platform according to the description in the program sequence.
 However, in the examined project, we have one more window.
 It appears after clicking one of the keys (in Fig. below).